 - If you’re traveling alone, it’s a good idea to remember the taxi number and text it to a friend as an added precaution.

 ADO Airport Bus

 The ADO is the airport bus that runs directly to and from the airport with a quick stop in Puerto Morelos.
 Upon exiting baggage claim, you will find the red ADO counter right before exiting the airport, where you can purchase your ticket and wait for the next available bus.
 The fare is $208 pesos (~$11 USD) each way and they typically run every 20-30 minutes.

 The bus is a large charter type bus, which is very comfortable and the trip takes about an hour.
 Once you arrive to Playa, the station is downtown right on 5th Avenue and Juarez.
 Tickets can be booked online in advance here.
 Note the ADO can also be taken to other nearby towns including Bacalar, Cancun, Coba, Holbox, Merida, and Tulum.

-Insider Tip: There’s another less well-known ADO bus station (referred to as ADO Terminal Alterna) in downtown Playa del Carmen at 12th Street and 20th Avenue.
-If you’re staying closer to this location, I would definitely recommend taking the ADO from here as it will be way less crowded.
+Travelista Tip: There is another less well-known ADO bus station (referred to as ADO Terminal Alterna) in downtown Playa del Carmen at 12th Street and 20th Avenue.
+If you're staying closer to this location, I would definitely recommend taking the ADO from here as it will be way less crowded.